 How To Eat Pumpkin For Weight Loss

-- Snack on pumpkin seeds
+- Snack on toasted pumpkin seeds.

-- If you’re craving for something sweet, simply sprinkle a little cinnamon on your pumpkin (toss in a little almond if you want) and enjoy!
+- If you’re craving something sweet, simply sprinkle a little cinnamon on your pumpkin (toss in a little almond if you want) and enjoy!

 - Find interesting ways to sneak a little pumpkin into your food.
-Like pumpkin muffins or in a smoothie
+Like pumpkin muffins or in a smoothie.

 Getting sick often?
 Struggling to recover from a nasty cold?
 You need pumpkin in your diet.
 From fighting against infections to keeping your bones strong, vitamin A has a truckload of responsibilities.
 And this particular vitamin is extremely high in pumpkin.

 Vitamin C is another essential part of raising your immunity.
-One study found out vitamin C can help reduce the severity of a cold.3 Pumpkins are a rich source of vitamin C. In fact, one cup of canned pumpkin can give 20% of your daily vitamin C requirement.
+One study found out vitamin C can help reduce the severity of a cold.4 Pumpkins are a rich source of vitamin C. In fact, one cup of canned pumpkin can give 20% of your daily vitamin C requirement.

 Pumpkins are also great sources of folic acid, manganese, and riboflavin – all essential for a healthy immune system.
 Are you grabbing that pumpkin, already?
 Try pumpkin soups for an easy (and yummy) way to get all those nutrients in your body.